Martti Aiha

-Martti Aiha (born 1952) is a sculptor from Finland.
+Martti Aiha (23 December 1952 – 5 May 2023) was a Finnish sculptor.
 He was born in Pudasjärvi and worked in Fiskars.

-He has made abstracted sculptured wall reliefs and free-standing sculptures.
+Aiha made abstracted sculptured wall reliefs and free-standing sculptures.
 His reliefs made of transparent acrylic sheet give an impression of immateriality, incorporeality and weightlessness.
 The ornamental, flame-like living shapes have become his trademark.
-In addition of acrylic and plywood, he works with metal, wood or plastic.
+In addition to acrylic and plywood, he works with metal, wood or plastic.

 Many of Aiha's works are related to his curiosity of our use of public space.